neutrinojs/neutrino/docs/contributing/README.md

 ## Getting started

 Most contributions will involve working with the neutrino-dev codebase.
-Please refer to the development documentation for technical details on getting started.
+Please refer to the [development documentation](/contributing/development.md) for technical details on getting started.

-### Tell your contributors how to file a bug report.
+## Filing bugs and issues

 When filing an issue, try to answer these questions: